goldbuick/zed-software-system/zss/bios/README.md

 you start typing and it figures out the content type you want defaults to object typedef

+@code:name
+' rest of code goes here
+' note this is for use with func

 @board:name
 ' rest of board code goes here
 ' ie: after typing out @board:barftown